Encode-PDEU/Cpp-Workshop/README.md

 # Cpp-Workshop
-This repository contains material f workshop along wiht resources to learn/practice C++
+This repository contains material of workshop along with resources to learn/practice C++